BulkSignature

 Does this mean every employee has to design their email signature from scratch?
 Not exactly.

 Centralized email signature management tools like BulkSignature make the process much easier.
-Instead of every employee creating their own signature, marketing and IT can roll out company email signatures across the entire organization using a single system.
+Instead of every employee creating their own signature, marketing and IT can design and roll out company email signatures across the entire organization using a single system.

 What A Professional Email Signature Looks Like Today